nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.4.
 Removing a module: `remove`
 (by Jia Ern)

-Removes a module from Kaji.
+Removes a module from KAJI.

 Format: `remove MODULE_INDEX`